 trademarks included remain the sole property of Moonchild (M. Straver)

 exception and under specific

 circumstances.
 Even though the assets

 you have no rights to use them or include them in any resulting

-binaries, regardless of how they are produced, unless explicitly
+software, regardless of how it is produced, unless explicitly

 granted by agreement or stated exceptions below.

 This license covers redistribution of officially supplied binaries and